Keep your front-load washing machine running clean and smelling fresh with these simple tips from the experts at Heritage Park Laundry Essentials.

 Once you've tackled the musty, moldy smell and you have a clean washing machine, your next task is to regularly work to stop mold and mildew from forming!
 This means keeping your washing machine as dry as possible with every use.
 Don't drive yourself crazy (remember, fighting mold is a marathon, not a sprint) but carefully drying out your machine as a regular part of your laundry routine will definitely help keep nasty smells at bay.

 Choosing the right products, and using them in the proper quantities, is absolutely essential to keeping your washer smelling clean and fresh.
-After all, build up soap scum and film from fabric softener make it super easy for mold and bacteria to grow rampant.
+After all, accumulated soap scum and film from fabric softener make it super easy for mold and bacteria to grow rampant.

-DO use a detergent specially made for HE machines like Heritage Park Laundry Essentials.
+DO use a detergent specially made for HE machines like Heritage Park Luxury All-Purpose Detergent.
 These products are formulated to produce fewer suds while getting your laundry clean in smaller amounts of water.

 DO use small quantities of any product.
 Start with about half the “recommended” amount and increase from there.